Yuhan-Fei/SMRTnet/README.md

 Download and extract the dataset in datasets folder: SMRTnet-data.txt

-The original SmrtNet dataset can be found at https://www.rcsb.org/ and process by custom scripts.
+The original SMRTnet dataset can be found at https://www.rcsb.org/ and process by custom scripts.

 The format of data for training is show as follow: